dotnet/AspNetCore.Docs/aspnetcore/performance/caching/memory.md

 ## Use SetSize, Size, and SizeLimit to limit cache size

+A MemoryCache instance may optionally specify and enforce a size limit.
+The memory size limit does not have a defined unit of measure because the cache has no mechanism to measure the size of entries.
+If the cache memory size limit is set, then all entries must specify size.
+The size specified is in units the developer chooses.

+For example:

+* If the web app was primarily caching strings, each cache entry size could be set to the string length.
+* The app could specify the size of all entries as 1, and the size limit is the count of entries.

-The following code creates a unitless fixed size [MemoryCache](/dotnet/api/microsoft.extensions.caching.memory.memorycache?view=aspnetcore-2.1):
+The following code creates a unitless fixed size [MemoryCache](/dotnet/api/microsoft.extensions.caching.memory.memorycache?view=aspnetcore-2.1) accessible by [dependency injection](xref:fundamentals/dependency-injection):

 [!code-csharp[](memory/sample/RPcache/Services/MyMemoryCache.cs?name=snippet)]

 [SizeLimit](/dotnet/api/microsoft.extensions.caching.memory.memorycacheoptions.sizelimit?view=aspnetcore-2.1#Microsoft_Extensions_Caching_Memory_MemoryCacheOptions_SizeLimit) does not have units.
-Cached entries must specify size.
+Cached entries must specify size if the cache memory size has been set.
+All users of a cache instance should use the same unit system.
 An entry will not be cached if the sum of the cached entry sizes exceeds the value specified by `SizeLimit`.

 The following code registers `MyMemoryCache` with the [dependency injection](xref:fundamentals/dependency-injection) container.